merqlove/do_snapshot/README.md

 Use this tool to backup DigitalOcean droplet's via snapshot method, on the fly!

 ## API Changes:
+- 03.08.16: DO now automagically keeps our droplets running when snapshot is processing, so:
+  Added options `--shutdown`, `--no-shutdown`.
+  `shutdown` now disabled by default, no downtime anymore, `YES`!
+  If you want `shutdown` back use `--shutdown` option.
 - 08.01.16: now we have to use DO API V2 only, because V1 is not work anymore.
 - 17.10.15: now we use DO API V2 by default, due V1 deprecation at 11.2015.